Standard or daylight time? General Assembly may ask Georgia voters

 “I prefer either way,” he said.
 “Let’s quit changing it.”

-Watson prefiled two bills this month, one calling for a nonbinding advisory referendum asking Georgians whether they would rather the state observe standard time all year, daylight saving time all year, or whether they would rather continue switching between the two.
+Watson pre-filed two bills this month (December), one calling for a nonbinding advisory referendum asking Georgians whether they would rather the state observe standard time all year, daylight saving time all year, or whether they would rather continue switching between the two.

 Under the other measure, Georgia would observe standard time all year, bypassing a referendum.

-A third bill prefiled this month by state Rep. Wes Cantrell, R-Woodstock, calls for observing daylight saving time all year.
+A third bill pre-filed this (December) by state Rep. Wes Cantrell, R-Woodstock, calls for observing daylight saving time all year.

 The Senate passed legislation introduced by Watson last March calling for a nonbinding referendum on the issue.
 But the General Assembly shut down for three months shortly after that vote due to the coronavirus pandemic, and the measure died in the Georgia House of Representatives.